Home - The Best Japanese Chef Knives in 2023

 This knife is a bit longer than most, 8-½”, which is good for carving large roasts and whole birds.
 The taper is just right for all cooking tasks, but it would take some practice to chop with such a long knife.
 The mahogany feels good in the hand.
 It’s smooth and contoured very well.

-Damascus steel is known for its resistance to rust.
+Damascus steel is known for its rust resistance.
 It will hold up for many years, even when neglected a bit.
 You should still handwash it, though.

 If you want a professional Japanese chef’s knife and don’t mind putting in some practice to get used to that extra length, this may be perfect for you.